 There are many health effects that are associated with Roundup.
-Humans, coming into contact with glyphosate, can absorb the compound into their bodies where it has been measured in blood and in urine.
-Glyphosate and glyphosate-based herbicides have been recognized in the peer-reviewed literature as likely causative agents in the development of many different types of cancers.
+Humans, coming into contact with glyphosate, can absorb the compound into their bodies where it has been measured in blood and urine.
+Glyphosate and glyphosate-based herbicides have been recognized in the peer-reviewed literature as likely causative agents in the development of many different types of cancers in animals and humans.
 Non-Hodgkin’s lymphoma, hairy cell leukemia, and multiple myeloma are the most common.
-The exposure of human beings to these herbicides from aerial spraying put them at grave risk for the development of cancers in the future.
+The exposure of human beings to these herbicides from aerial spraying puts them at grave risk of the development of cancers in the future.

 Who Is at Risk?

 Pesticides can put people at risk because they can spread throughout its surrounding area.
 Studies of pesticide drift indicate the distance that pesticides travel depends upon (1) the method of application, (2) wind speed, (3) pesticide droplet size.
 So how far out does the risk of Roundup extend?
 Dropping Roundup by air will lead to a wider radius than spreading pesticide on the ground.
 Estimates of pesticide drift vary from 74 meters (243 ft.) in an area with low wind, up through 2,400 meters (1.5 mi) under windy conditions.
 Studies of glyphosate pesticide drift indicate that droplets may travel 800-1,000 meters (2624.67 to 3280.84 ft.).